The 2026 Pricing Reality

 How long does it take to pay off solar panels in 2026?

-Without the federal ITC, payback periods run 7-12 years for most homeowners.
+Payback periods run 7-12 years for most homeowners.
 High-rate states with state incentives see 7-8 year paybacks.
 Low-rate states without incentives see 11-15+ years.
 After payback, panels typically run for another 15-20 years at minimal cost.